Understanding bronze aging

 A more sophisticated approach involves chemically inducing genuine corrosion products on a modern or recently cast bronze.
 Treatments with acidified copper salt solutions, ammonia fumes, or burial in chemically treated soil can produce real malachite and cuprite on a metal surface within weeks to months.

 These artificially induced patinas are more challenging to detect than paint but still reveal themselves under careful examination.
 The corrosion products are typically thin and uniform rather than variable in thickness.
-They lack the deep, multi-layered stratigraphy of ancient patina — particularly the well-developed cuprite foundation layer and the tin-oxide zone that only forms through centuries of selective dealloying.
+They lack the deep, multi-layered stratigraphy of ancient patina — particularly the well-developed cuprite foundation layer and the tin-oxide marker horizon that only forms through centuries of selective dealloying.
 The crystal morphology, when examined under magnification or scanning electron microscopy, shows rapid, disordered growth rather than the slow, structured crystallization of genuine ancient corrosion.

 Perhaps most tellingly, artificially patinated objects often show corrosion that is inconsistent with any plausible burial history.
 Genuine burial corrosion is influenced by the object’s orientation in the soil, by contact with other objects or organic materials, and by variations in soil chemistry over the burial period.
 This produces a patina that varies naturally across the surface — thicker in some areas, thinner in others, different in colour where the soil chemistry varied or where the artifact was in contact with wood, bone, or textile.
 An artificially patinated piece tends to show suspiciously uniform corrosion, or corrosion patterns that make no archaeological sense.